janschill/solid-comment/README.md

   - Means a request per comment
 - [ ] Integrate with Indico
 - [ ] Introduce integration tests with Jest
+- [ ] Think about some caching possbilities
+  - don't load image twice if it is the same person

 ## Usage